 If you want to improve the air quality within your home or just need to remove unwanted smells such as smoke then an air purifier could be the thing for you.
-Price and features vary between different models and brands so what are the best ways to choose the ideal air purifier for you?
+Prices vary as wildly as their features and there are plenty of different models and brand.
+So, how do you choose the ideal product for you?We

 As you would expect at this higher price point, the Levoit has a three-stage filtration system that draws the air across a fine preliminary filter, a True HEPA filter and finally an activated carbon filter.
-If you’re wondering what a “True HEPA” filter is then its a HEPA (High Efficiency Particulate Air) filter that can remove 99.97% of particles that can be as small as 0.3 microns, whereas as “standard” HEPA filter can filter 99% of particles that are 2 microns or larger.
+If you’re wondering what a “True HEPA” filter is then its a HEPA (High-Efficiency Particulate Air) filter that can remove 99.97% of particles that can be as small as 0.3 microns, whereas as “standard” HEPA filter can filter 99% of particles that are 2 microns or larger.

 The activated carbon filters are the ones that reduce odours as the carbon has a large surface area that can absorb and remove contaminants and impurities from the air.
 A full replacement set of all 3 filters for this model is available for around £20.